Seleeke Flingai,

 Data Visualization: Datawrapper, R (ggplot2), Microsoft Excel, Google Sheets

-Geospatial Analysis: ArcGIS, R (sp/sf, leaflet)
+Geospatial Analysis: ArcGIS, QGIS, R (sp/sf, leaflet)

 Project Management: Project scoping, research design and evaluation